UAF Center for Teaching and Learning and eCampus is located on the unceded homelands of the Lower Tanana Dené people.

 What can we as individuals and as a department do to help undo a legacy of colonization and oppression?

-At UAF eCampus, we regularly implement new programs and approaches that specifically help to address issues that our university community needs.
+We regularly implement new programs and approaches that specifically help to address issues that our university community needs.
 We continue to make progress and we commit to ongoing work in these areas to improve access to higher education for all Alaskans.
-With a systematic view of accessibility, we work to create an inclusive learning environment that welcomes differences in technology, culture, place, ability and ways of knowing.
+With an intersectional view of accessibility, we work to create an inclusive learning environment that welcomes differences in technology, culture, place, ability and ways of knowing.
 As researchers, educators and creators of digital learning technologies, we recognize that our tools can perpetuate legacies of spatial, racial and cultural marginalization.
-We commit to continually interrogating our practices and tools, as well as recognize the pedagogical soundness of low-bandwidth classroom approaches.
+We commit to a continual interrogation of our practices and tools with a lens of inclusivity.

 We regularly work with students in an advising, course design, and testing capacity.
 In this work, we value an inclusive, welcoming student experience.
 We strive to accommodate each student in a way that decreases barriers to achieving success within university guidelines and actively seek opportunities to better respond to student needs.
-We collaborate with other support units, including Student Support Services, TRiO, and the Center for Student Rights and Responsibilities, to foster inclusivity across campus.
+We collaborate with other support units, including Student Support Services, TRIO, and the Office of Rights, Compliance and Accountability, to foster inclusivity across campus.

 We advocate for open access to education and encourage the use of open education resources to help provide affordable course materials.
 We provide resources and support on creating openly available online course spaces and assist instructors in adopting no- and low-cost class materials.
 We also contribute to open education through AlaskaX, which provides openly available free courses to the world with low-cost certification through the edX platform.